cmyui/jr_api_dev/README.md

 # disclaimer

-this code is intentionally made to be simple, and a real work environment will (most likely) have much more of a complex codebase in inconsistent styles.
+this code is intentionally made to be simple & consistent to keep you focused on building the application itself. a real work environment will (most likely) have much more of a complex codebase, and likely not this level of consistency.

 you're expected to understand the fundamentals of this project - but you should expect to realistically be working in less ideal & consistent environments.